The Best Insurance for Electricians & Electrical Contractors

 Pros

-• A simple, easy-to-understand three-page policy with multiple forms of coverage
+- A simple, easy-to-understand three-page policy with multiple forms of coverage

-• Backing of Berkshire Hathaway, which brings financial strength and reputation
+- Backing of Berkshire Hathaway, which brings financial strength and reputation

-• Coverage is more affordable than many comparable packages/bundles, with discounts available
+- Coverage is more affordable than many comparable packages/bundles, with discounts available

 Cons

-• The streamlined policy may be more difficult to customize
+- The streamlined policy may be more difficult to customize

-• Standard policies could leave businesses with more complex needs underinsured
+- Standard policies could leave businesses with more complex needs underinsured

 THREE’s defining quality is the streamlined, plain language, three-page policy that gives the insurer its name.
 Depending on what your business needs, the simplicity of THREE’s insurance coverage can be either positive or negative.
 For businesses without complex needs who don’t want to spend a lot of time shopping for policies, THREE’s straightforward policy is a no-fuss way to get coverage.
 For businesses that need more tailored insurance products, however, THREE’s simplified approach could leave important gaps in coverage.

-The standard THREE policy always includes coverage for business liability, workers’ comp, commercial property, tools and equipment, commercial auto, and business interruption, all in a plain-language three-page document.
+The standard THREE policy always includes coverage for business liability, workers’ comp, commercial property, tools and equipment, commercial auto, business interruption, and cyber insurance, all in a plain-language three-page document.
 This is a good fit for many of the common needs electricians and other trade contractors will encounter.
 Policies are customized based on the purchaser’s specific assets and risk exposures, though, so if your electrical contracting business doesn’t have buildings or vehicles, you won’t pay any more for that coverage.
 Limits and deductibles can be adjusted in consultation with one of THREE’s Small Business Advisors.

 Quotes for THREE can be obtained in 15 minutes or less over the phone with a Small Business Advisor.
 THREE estimates that its comprehensive coverages are available at a cost 20% lower than comparable insurers provide.
 Policyholders can also save up to 5% in some states by paying a year’s worth of premiums upfront.